Email Personalization Fails Can Seriously Work Against You

 It’s not genuine.

 Part of the great success that comes with personalizing email is that it’s ultimately easier for your audience to relate to your message.
-It can soften the appearance of gigantic, disconnected brands and make it feels as though your readers are connected to you on a more personal level.
+It can soften the appearance of gigantic, disconnected brands and make it feel as though your readers are connected to you on a more personal level.
 When your variables show — you’ve immediately broken that bond.
 It’s clear that you’re using technology to try to build a false connection and, again, makes me question my trust in you.

 Most email service providers offer some sort of variable library.
 Many times, you can access these variables through a menu and add them to your email with a simple click.
 Other times, you might need to do a little dance of copy and paste to get things into the right place.
 Regardless of how your solution requires you to inject them — the act of using personalization variables can be delicate and should be respected as such.